Unraveling the effect of rotation on the confinement/deconfinement transition of the quark-gluon plasma: Final remarks

-\textit{Final remarks--}In this letter it was shown that the disagreement between holographic models and Lattice QCD, concerning rotational effects in the confined/deconfined transition, can be associated with the different choice of observers.
-Rotation of strongly interacting matter was holographically represented through a particular case of a Myers-Perry BH (MP BH) \cite{Myers:1986un}.
+In this work it was shown that the disagreement between holographic models and lattice QCD, concerning rotational effects in the confined/deconfined transition, can be associated with the different choice of observers.
+Rotation of strongly interacting matter was holographically represented through a particular case of a MP BH \cite{Myers:1986un}.
 Then the measurement of temperatures of the different observers were obtained by considering two coordinate systems.
 One where the boundary is static and another where it is rotating.
-The local critical temperature, calculated in a co-rotating reference frame, increases with rotation, in agreement with lattice calculations.
+The local critical temperature, calculated in a corotating reference frame, increases with rotation, in agreement with lattice calculations.
 On the other hand, the inertial observer finds a critical temperature decreasing with rotation, as it was found using holographic models.
 This is a remarkable result indicating that effects of relative motion must be carefully taken into account when investigating rotation.
-Moreover, the qualitative agreement with LQCD, attests in favor of holography as a powerful auxiliary tool for studying strong-coupled systems such as the QGP.
+Moreover, the qualitative agreement with LQCD, attests in favor of holography as a powerful auxiliary tool for studying strongly coupled systems such as the QGP.

+The relation between both measurement outcomes is given by the Tolman-Ehrenfest law, widely discussed in the context of the rotating QGP \cite{BKKR21,CGM23,C24}, either to certify that lattice results are found in the corotating frame or to discuss temperature distribution across the spatial extension of the plasma.
+Nonetheless, it was here applied for the first time, in the holography context, to discern between different observables.
+The well-established status of the Tolman-Ehrenfest law, a central piece in our argument, only attests in favor of the relevance of our findings.

-At last, one might question the validity of our results for a QGP in a flat space-time, as here the plasma is in a compact spatial hypersurface, a three-sphere.
+At last, one might question the validity of our results for a QGP in a flat spacetime, as here the plasma is in a compact spatial hypersurface, a three-sphere.
 Nonetheless, it is well known that a sphere can be approximated locally to a flat space and, therefore, our local results will not change.
-To see that, perform a small angle, large radius approximation at the boundary by taking $(\psi,\phi)\to\epsilon(\psi,\phi)$, $\theta\to\pi/2-\epsilon\theta$, and $L\to L/\epsilon$.
-With that, the boundary metric, up to order $\epsilon^0$, becomes
+To see that, perform a small angle approximation around $(\psi,\phi,\theta)\approx(0,0,\pi/2)$ at the boundary.
+With that, the boundary metric at leading order becomes